-Andrabi et al (2004) analyzing the district wise data from the 1998 census, have found that the Pashto speaking belt along the Western Border with Afghanistan is the only region in the country that has a high proportion of madrassah enrolment.
-But even this accounts for just over 2 percent of total enrolled children in the 10 districts of Pashtun belt.
-The media reports of claims about enrolment and existence of madrassah education have been very carefully analyzed in this study and found to be highly exaggerated.
+Andrabi et al (2005), analyzing the district wide data from the 1998 census, have found that the Pashto speaking belt along the western border with Afghanistan is the only region in the country that has a high proportion of madrassah enrollment.
+But even this accounts for just over 2 percent of total enrolled children in the 10 districts of the Pashtun belt.
+Media claims about enrollment and existence of madrassah education have been very carefully analyzed in this study and found to be highly exaggerated.

-Despite the positive movements on macroeconomic front the unemployment situation in Pakistan has not yet improved.
+Despite the positive movements on the macroeconomic front, the unemployment situation in Pakistan has not yet improved.
 The linkage between higher employment and poverty reduction is strong both through direct and indirect channels.
-But in the last several years Pakistan has shown high economic growth but the improvement in the employment front is by no means, satisfactory.
-Unemployment rate has declined from 8.3 percent to 7.7 percent in the last two years but the trend is still not widespread either geographically or sectorally and has occurred mainly due to an increase in the jobs for the category of unpaid family workers in the rural Punjab.
+In the last several years Pakistan has shown high economic growth, but the improvement in the employment front is by no means satisfactory.
+The unemployment rate has declined from 8.3 percent to 7.7 percent in the last two years, but the trend is still not widespread either geographically or sectorally and has occurred mainly due to an increase in the jobs for the category of unpaid family workers in rural Punjab.

-There are at least five different factors that I would like to put forward to explain this phenomenon of higher incidence of unemployment coexisting with rapid growth rate in Pakistan.
+There are at least five different factors that I would like to put forward to explain this phenomenon of higher incidence of unemployment coexisting with rapid growth rates in Pakistan.

 First, there is a serious mismatch between the jobs demanded by the emerging needs of the economy and the supply of skills and trained manpower in the country.
-While the economy is moving towards sophisticated sectors such as telecommunications, information technology, oil and gas, financial services, engineering goods the universities and colleges are turning out hundreds of thousands of graduates in Arts, Humanities and languages.
-This mismatch has created waste and misallocation of resources on one hand and the shortages of essential skills required to keep the wheels of the economy moving.
-On the basis of anecdotal evidence I have put together Box-I that summarizes the emerging employment scenario in Pakistan - the sub sectors and companies where the jobs are being created or are likely to emerge in significant numbers in the next few years.
-It also shows that public sector and government is losing jobs or there is at least stagnation.
+While the economy is moving towards sophisticated sectors such as telecommunications, information technology, oil and gas, financial services, and engineering, the universities and colleges are

+Box I. Emerging Employment Scenario in Pakistan Where are the jobs being created?
+Mobile phone, wireless loop and LDI companies Public call offices Internet service providers and broad band service providers and broad band service providers Cable services Electronic media companies Private and non-governmental educational institutions Scientific research and devel- opment organizations Private and philanthropic hos- pitals and clinics Agriculture farm machinery sales and workshops Automobiles service stations and show rooms Automotive vendor industries Fertilizer, pesticides, seeds and agrochemicals distributions Dairy and milk processing packaging and marketing Livestock, fisheries, fruits and vegetable industry Feed mills New private banks including Islamic banking and microfinance institutions Advertising, marketing and creative services Intercity and intracity coach, bus and transport services CNG filling stations Hotels and restaurants Information technology and Internet related companies Accountancy and management consultancy Construction services particularly plumbers, electricians, masons Private airline companies Oil and gas exploration, drilling Where are the jobs disappearing or stagnating?
+Federal Government ministries and attached departments Provincial Government depart- ments and agencies Public sector corporations Nationalized commercial banks Public sector universities and colleges Print media companies PIA, Pakistan Steel, Pakistan Railways Water and Power Development Authority Provincial Government owned enterprises and corporations turning out hundreds of thousands of graduates in arts, humanities and languages.
+This mismatch has created waste and misallocation of resources and the shortages of essential skills required to keep the wheels of the economy moving.
+On the basis of anecdotal evidence I have put together Box I that summarizes the emerging employment situation in Pakistan-the subsectors and companies where the jobs are being created or are likely to emerge in significant numbers in the next few years.
+It also shows that the public sector is losing jobs, or there is at least stagnation.
 Technical and vocational training has failed to keep pace with the emerging skill gaps that have further been widened by the migration of experienced technicians and professionals to the Middle East and elsewhere.